alexsosn/iOS_ML/README.md

 - Data Visualization,
 - Bioinformatics

-Most of the de-facto standard tools from domains listed above are written in iOS-unfiendly languages (Python/Java/R/Matlab) so find something appropriate for your iOS application may be a difficult task.
+Most of the de-facto standard tools in domains listed above are written in iOS-unfriendly languages (Python/Java/R/Matlab) so find something appropriate for your iOS application may be a challenging task.
-This list consists mainly of native libraries written in Objective-C, Swift and ports of C, C++, JavaScript libraries or libs which can be easily ported to iOS.
+This list consists mainly of libraries written in Objective-C, Swift, C, C++, JavaScript and some other languages if they can be easily ported to iOS.
 Also links to some relevant web APIs, blog posts, videos and learning materials included.

 **Pull-requests are welcome [here](https://github.com/alexsosn/iOS_ML)!**